myles-lewis/cellGeometry/README.md

 ```

 In the 2nd mode, the original scRNA-Seq count dataset is sampled.
 Here we
-oversample the actual cell counts in `sim_counts` by 3x.
-Users can see that if
+oversample the actual cell counts in `sim_counts` by 3x by setting `times = 3`.
+Cells are sampled with replacement.
+The desired cell counts are simply
+multiplied by `times` prior to sampling.
+Users will find that increasing `times`
-times is varied from 1 to 30 or more that the deconvolution improves as the
+from 1 to 30 or more improves the deconvolution as the sum of the gene counts
-sampling approaches the arithmetic mean of the counts for each cluster.
+per sampled cell approaches the arithmetic mean of gene counts for each cell
+cluster.

 ```
 # mode 2: sample from original sc count matrix